Fundamentals of Signal Processing

 - Midterm exam

-- Digital filters.
-Filter specification.
+- Filter specification.
+Response to composite signal.
+Stability and steady-state response.
 Phase and group delay.
+Classification of digital filters.

 - Fast Fourier transform and its applications.
 Linear and circular convolution.
 Efficient computation of the convolution sum.